-One of the great pleasures of pie eating, my aunt Becky and cousin Carrie will tell you, is having the leftovers for breakfast the next morning.
-Apparently my brother, sister-in-law, and nephew agree: The day after Thanksgiving, what was left of the apple pie I had made quickly disappeared.
+One of the great pleasures of pie eating, my aunt Becky and cousin Carrie will tell you, is having the leftovers for breakfast the next day.
+Apparently my brother, sister-in-law, and nephew agree: The morning after Thanksgiving, what was left of the apple pie I had made quickly disappeared.
 Every time I went into the kitchen another slice was gone.

 Making pie dough seems to make many people nervous, and rightly so.
 “Easy as pie” is a saying I don’t quite understand.
 Pie making takes practice.
 Practice, patience, and cool hands.